CPIP’s Visiting Scholars Program

-The Center for Population, Inequality, and Policy hosts visiting scholars.
-The following individuals have visited UCI for one week through a visiting poverty scholars program sponsored by the Institute for Research on Poverty at the University of Wisconsin-Madison.
+The Center for Population, Inequality, and Policy has hosted visiting scholars on campus for one week through a visiting poverty scholars program sponsored by the Institute for Research on Poverty at the University of Wisconsin-Madison.

 Anna R. Haskins